4igeek/ml-ops-pipeline/README.md

-# End-To-End MLOps Pipeline
-An End-To-End MLOps Pipeline Using AWS SageMaker.
+# An End-To-End MLOps Pipeline Using AWS SageMaker

 In this project I am going to build the following: